mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 intends to honor the memory of Arbellatra by being a better custodian of his ancestral homeland.
-To this end, Imperial naval strategists have adopted a new ‘elastic defence’ strategy in which colonial reserves are strengthened and more powerful reinforcements are stationed nearby in Corridor.
+To this end, Imperial naval strategists have adopted a new 'elastic defence' strategy in which colonial reserves are strengthened and more powerful reinforcements are stationed nearby in Corridor.
 Should another Frontier War occur, the colonial forces need only hold on until